roborowanb/kickstarter-analysis/README.md

 ![Outcomes_vs_Goals.png](https://github.com/roborowanb/kickstarter-analysis/blob/31cd2c871234ad48524f08a9cdd4da9df4bed68c/Outcomes_vs_Goals.png)

 ### Challenges and Difficulties Encountered
 Personally, it took me a while to get comfortable with the course routine.
-I assumed that I could just start the week as the module challenge but realized that the assignment includes all the work leading up throughout the module that week.
+I assumed that I could just start the week at the module challenge but realized that the assignment includes all the work leading up throughout the module that week.
 I also ran into a company firewall when trying to submit this assignment, so I had to purchase a new laptop in time for Thursdays 11:59pm deadline.
 I think this assignment would have been much harder if I didn’t already have experience with Excel.
 I am glad we started the course with excel basics, so that the course load isn’t too demanding while a routine is being established.

 ## Results
 1) The best month to launch a Kickstarter is May and the worst month to launch a Kickstarter is December